Greenheart/greenheart.github.io/src/routes/blog/automatic-internal-external-links-in-sveltekit.md

 ## Some Thoughts About This Implementation

 1. It uses two separate script contexts: One with `context="module"` in order to only import external dependencies and create functions once during the runtime, and the other one for the component context which handles component instances and re-renders.
 2. `$$props.class` is an unfortunate workaround to support external classes passed down via the regular class attribute, since `class` is a reserved keyword in JavaScript.
-If you know a better solution for this, feel free to reach out to me!
+Let me know if you have a better solution for this!